jadamsowers/trailhead/README.md

 ## 🙏 Acknowledgments

-- Built for scout troops to simplify trip management
+- Built for scout troops to simplify outing management
 - Designed with Scouting America youth protection in mind
 - Vibe-coded with ⚜️❤️